December 18

 One drill we recommend you do is punch the sled as often as possible.

-If your team doesn’t have a sled, we recommend purchasing a shield or pad off Amazon and constantly working on coming out of your stance.
+If your team doesn’t have a sled, we recommend purchasing a shield or pad from Amazon and constantly working on coming out of your stance.

 Have a family member or friend hold the pad about 2 yards away from you.
 They will simulate an offensive lineman.